resiliencetheatre/rpiedgemap/README.md

 Browser usable user interface allows wide range of end user devices (EUD's) without any additional software installs.

-This version does not have target simulations active, but they are present in system and UI component.
+This version does NOT have high rate target, simulations, CoT reading and [AN/PRC-169](https://silvustechnologies.com/) support.

 ## Building